ahlstromcj/seq66/ROADMAP.md

         applications.
 Perhaps best supported as a soundfont?
     *   A comprehensive and improved system for undo/redo support for configuration and for all song changes.
+    *   Use "rtmidi" for Windows/Mac; removed "portmidi".

 ##  Requested Features

     These items are requests.
 Not sure if all are worth doing in version 2.

     *   Break libraries into Git submodules.
+    *   Pipewire support
     *   Full OSC support for automation.
     *   MIDI clips launched by a note.
     *   MIDINAM.
 See issue #1 and the TODO file for this request.